The Lionheart approach

 Educational Consultancy

-Choosing the right prep school — or making a change mid-year — can feel overwhelming.
-Our consultancy team supports families through every step, from shortlisting schools to navigating assessments and ensuring a smooth, confident transition.
+Our consultancy team supports families through every step of the school admissions process, from shortlisting schools to navigating assessments and ensuring a smooth, confident transition.

 We draw on decades of experience and deep knowledge of London and UK prep schools.
 With a clear plan and expert guidance, families make choices that align with both their child’s personality and long-term goals.